IterResearch: Rethinking Long-Horizon Agents with Interaction Scaling: Methodology

 \section{Methodology}

-In this section, we detail \modelname, which extends the Markov Decision Process framework to deep research through strategic workspace reconstruction (§\ref{sec:iter_research}), as illustrated in Figure~\ref{fig:IterResearch}.
+In this section, we detail \modelname, which extends the Markov Decision Process framework to deep research through iterative workspace reconstruction (§\ref{sec:iter_research}), as illustrated in Figure~\ref{fig:IterResearch}.
 Then, we further introduce Efficiency-Aware Policy Optimization for training (§\ref{sec:rl}).